My Head Somm

 Wine bar owners can point curious guests to the app instead of printing pairing guides that go stale the moment the by-the-glass list changes.

-Wine club managers can see how AI-assisted discovery increases engagement — members who understand what they’re drinking tend to stay longer and buy more.
+Wine club managers can see how AI-assisted discovery deepens brand loyalty — members who understand what they’re drinking tend to stay longer and buy more.

 The Decantrix persona was designed to be reusable across hospitality contexts: tasting room kiosks, event experiences, educational tools, and menu-planning systems.
 The character is consistent; the deployment is flexible.